-During the interview, Merwin revealed that his mother used to read him poetry and one of his early favorites was Robert Louis Stevenson's A Child's Garden of Verses.
+During the interview, Merwin revealed that his mother used to read his poetry, and one of his early favorites was Robert Louis Stevenson's A Child's Garden of Verses.

 When asked about Stevenson, Merwin recalled that Stevenson had spent a great deal of time in Hawaii:

 "and played cards with King Kalakaua...
 Kalakaua cheated at cards...
 They obviously got along very well together, Stevenson and Kalakaua.